AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

 - ✅ **Result:** The mta.yaml file is updated to include the audit log resource under **resources:** section and the corresponding binding in the **incident-management-srv** module under **requires:** section.

 #### 🪜 Step 2.
-Build and deploy the CAP appplication
+Build and Deploy the CAP Application

 - ⚠️ Note: Ensure you're logged in to your Cloud Foundry space via the **cf CLI** command or **Business application file explorer UI** before deploying.

 - ▶️ **Action: Build the MTA**
   - Open a terminal and navigate to the project root directory.
-  - Run the following command to build the MTA, Alternatively, if using an IDE like SAP Business Application Studio: Right-click on the [mta.yaml](./mta.yaml) file in the file explorer.
+  - Run the following command to build the MTA.
+Alternatively, if using an IDE like SAP Business Application Studio: Right-click on the [mta.yaml](./mta.yaml) file in the file explorer.
 Select the option **Build MTA Project**.

  ```
    mbt build